Raykosan/ComfyUI_RaykoStudio/README.md

 - v0.33.0 - Changing the operating method of the RS Outpaint node
 - v0.33.1 - clip_type 'mage' added to RS Models Loader node
 - v0.33.2 - Deep modification of the RS Outpaint node
 - v0.34.0 - Adding the RS Load Images From Dir node
+- v0.34.1 - Added the 'Paste' button to the RS Load Images From Dir node

 </details>